KuntimaKiala/Shaders/README.md

 	    GL
 	    GLEW

-make sure all the required package are installed first compiling
+make sure all the required package are installed before compiling

 # Usage :